hindutva/hindutva.github.io/content/main/tattvam/puruShArtha/_index.md

 The above 3 seem to encompass the universe of everything we do (barring moxa - considered below), and furthermore, they seem disjoint the way they are defined above.

+## kAma unopposed to dharma
+The influence of (vedantic / yogic) asceticism or occidental condition causes many modern hindus to be guilty about kAma pursuit.
+However, this is not a healthy attitude.
+For example, see the example of sexual intercourse below.

+### Intercourse / सम्भोगे
+- Injunctions like AshvalAyana's “ऋतौ भार्यामुपेयात्” make it clear that a gRhastha is *required* to have sex with his wife during every fertile period.
+- Some people may worry - "how to prevent the slippery slope to hedonism".
+However, one can safely trust the sages and well established shAstra-s.
+If one cites the shAstra-s to have sex often, one should also observe the required fasts and rituals (eg maintain agni etc..) enjoined by the same shAstra-s.

 ## Spiritual highs
 One needs joy, satisfaction, and strength to follow and achieve the various [goals of life](../../tattvam/puruShArtha/), including [dharma](../../social-cultivation/dharma/).
 Spirituality (a focus on the development and maintenance of "good" mental states) is then an essential component of hindu self cultivation.